On Basing One-way Permutations on NP-hard Problems under Quantum Reductions: Introduction

-There are several open questions.
+\paragraph{Future directions.} There are several open questions.
 Do adaptive and/or non-smooth-computable quantum reductions from \class{NP}-complete problems to inverting one-way permutations exist?
-For cryptographic primitives which security are not based on \class{NP}-complete problems under classical reductions, can \class{NP}-complete problems reduce to them if quantum reductions are allowed?
-Is it possible to rule out a quantum reduction from NP-complete problems to average-case problems in NP?
-Since we know very little about QIP($2$), can we show that QIP($2$) $\neq$ QMA, QIP($2$) $\neq$ AM, or coNP$\nsubseteq$ QIP($2$)?
+Can we generalize the result for permutations to other functions such as 2-to-1 functions or even preimage-size-verifiable functions?
+We observe that (Section~\ref{sec:fpsf}) if the oracle in the reductions is capable of quantum sampling all solutions, then the existence of such reductions from NP-hard problems to inverting k-to-1 surjective functions also implies \class{coNP} $\subseteq$ \class{QIP}($2$).
+Moreover, for cryptographic primitives which have more structures than one-way functions, it is possible that we can construct \class{QIP}($2$) protocol easily.
+Hence, we would like to know if we can also show that basing these cryptographic primitives on $\class{NP}$-hard problems via quantum reduction is unlikely.
+On the other hand, we are also interested to know if we can find cryptographic primitives whose security are not likely to be based on \class{NP}-complete problems under classical reductions, but can be if quantum reductions are allowed.
+In the last, is it possible to rule out a quantum reduction from NP-complete problems to average-case problems in NP?
+Since we know very little about \class{QIP}($2$), can we show that QIP($2$) $\neq$ QMA, \class{QIP}($2$) $\neq$ AM, \class{QIP}($2$) $\neq$\class{QIP}($3$), or coNP$\nsubseteq$ \class{QIP}($2$)?